 As a young girl swimming in the Gulf of Mexico, Sylvia Earle developed a passion for the sea and the life within it.
 As an adult, she would design new submersibles, swim with the whales, and do deep-water walks in special dive suits.
 Throughout, Earle has explored one of the most mysterious places still left on Earth: our vast oceans.
 And as Time Magazine's first Hero for the Planet — who is affectionately referred to as the Sturgeon General by colleagues — she is one of the most passionate voices for protecting what she calls "the blue heart of the planet."
 This exquisite picture book biography will fascinate young readers and spark their interest in learning more about Earle and the ocean she strives to protect.

 As a shy young woman, Rachel Carson found joy and purpose in studying the creatures all around her.
-Her articles and books about marine life made her a bestselling author, but it was her groundbreaking book Silent Spring, about the effects of the pesticide DDT on wild animals and birds, that turned her into a household name.
-Along the way, she would help found the modern environmental movement.
-Written for the fiftieth anniversary of Silent Spring's publication, this uplifting picture book shows how a quiet and dedicated scientist changed the way people thought of their impact on the Earth and all of the creatures they share it with.
+Her articles and books about marine life made her a best-selling author, but it was her groundbreaking book Silent Spring, about the effects of the pesticide DDT on wild animals and birds, that turned her into a household name — and helped found the modern environmental movement.
+Written for the fiftieth anniversary of Silent Spring's publication, this thoughtful picture book shows how a quiet and dedicated scientist changed the way people thought of their effects on the Earth.
 For another picture book about Carson, check out Spring After Spring: How Rachel Carson Inspired the Environmental Movement for ages 5 to 9.
 Middle grade readers interested in learning more can check out Who Was Rachel Carson? from the Who Was...? biography series for ages 8 to 12.